Tresky/crime-reporting-web/README.md

   - If you get an error saying you don't have `wget` installed, install it by running:
      - `brew install wget` on Mac
      - `sudo apt-get install wget` on Linux
+3. Now you'll need to get PostgreSQL set up.
+Open the psql command-line interface by clicking the elephant in your Mac status menu (top-right of screen) and selecting the `Open psql` option.
+   - `CREATE USER crime_user;`
+   - `CREATE DATABASE crime;`
+   - `CREATE DATABASE test_crime;`
+   - `ALTER ROLE crime_user WITH Superuser;`
 3. Test the server by running `npm start` in the root directory of the project and navigating to `localhost:3000` in your browser.
 If you have any issues, let Tyler know and he will help you get started.

 #### Windows